nnbabu13/BBT-2.0/README.md

 4. Deploy the application
 5. Access your application using the provided Vercel URL

+## Deployment to Render.com

+To deploy this application on Render.com, follow these steps:

+1. Create a new Web Service on Render.com.
+2. Connect your GitHub repository that contains the application code.
+3. In the settings for the new Web Service:
+    *   Set the **Build Command** to `npm install`.
+    *   Set the **Start Command** to `npm start`.
+    *   Add an environment variable named `PORT` and set its value to a port number (e.g., `3000`).
+Render will automatically assign a port if you do not provide one, but setting one explicitly is recommended.
+4. Deploy the application.
+5. Access your application using the Render.com URL provided after deployment.

 ## Local Development

 To run this application locally: